 In addition to teaching career-related subjects, he has taught accounting, auditing and management skills in the US, Europe and the Middle East to professionals from several different countries with a wide variation of skills and experience.
 He also taught Intermediate Accounting at California State University at Los Angeles.

-Carl is the author of 12 Steps to a New Career and has written several publications, including three booklets in the UK: Guidelines for a Job Search: Helpful Hints for Job Seekers, Recruiting Key Personnel: Guidelines for Emerging Growth Companies, and The UK Society of CPAs Reference Guide to British – American Terminology.
-He writes articles on executive job changing, executive resumes, and expatriate repatriation issues, and has contributed articles on business development and tax to magazines focusing on the Middle East market.
+Carl is the published author of 12 Steps to a New Career and has written several publications, including three booklets in the UK: Guidelines for a Job Search: Helpful Hints for Job Seekers, Recruiting Key Personnel: Guidelines for Emerging Growth Companies, and The UK Society of CPAs Reference Guide to British – American Terminology.
+He writes articles on executive job changing, executive resumes, and expatriate repatriation issues, and has contributed articles on business development to magazines focusing on the Middle East market.
 He co-authored Arthur Young & Co.’s first book on Doing Business in Saudi Arabia.